...

 • Do you need a licenced plumber to install?
 Or are you able to install the unit yourself?

-• Are the filters actually included?
-You would be surprised how often we have been told of customers purchasing filtration systems only to find there weren’t any filters included.
+• Are the filters included?
+You would be surprised how often we have been told of customers purchasing filtration systems only to find no filters included.

 What taps and volume do you need to filter?

-Some people only need a single tap, while others may need the entire house filtered.
+Some people only need a single tap filtered, while others may require the entire house to be filtered.
 People use water filter systems for different reasons, not just for drinking water.

 Different filters can provide different volumes of clean and purified water.
-Each with different functions, but all serving the same objective: to provide healthy, safe consumable water for you and your family.
+Each has different functions, but all serve the same objective: to provide healthy, safe, consumable water for you and your family.

 Filtration systems come in varying sizes: